Elendow/SpritedowAnimator/README.md

 - **SetRandomDelayBetweenLoops(float min, float max)** sets a random delay between loops.
 The animation will stay at the last frame, but you can use **DisableRenderOnFinish** to avoid this.
 - **SetDelayBetweenLoops(float delay)** sets a fixed delay between loops.
 The animation will stay at the last frame, but you can use **DisableRenderOnFinish** to avoid this.
 - **SetAnimationTime(float time)** sets the animation time to the specified time in seconds, updating de sprite to the correspondent frame at that time.
+- **SetAnimationNormalizedTime (float normalizedTime)** Sets the animation time to the specified normalized time (between 0 and 1), updating de sprite to the correspondent frame at that time.

 - **Initialize(bool playOnAwake, List\<SpriteAnimation\> animations, string startAnimation)** manually initialize the animator.
 Useful and **NECESSARY** if the animator was instanced on runtime.

 - **UseAnimatorFPS(int frameRate)** sets the animator FPS overriding the FPS of the animation.